-If a person is a U.S. shareholder at any time during the taxable year of the CFC, the rule is that that shareholder is not required to take any of the CFC's subpart F income into his or her gross income unless he or she owns at least one share of the corporation's stock at the end of the CFC's fiscal year.
+If a person is a U.S. shareholder at any time during the taxable year of the CFC, the rule is that that shareholder is not required to take any of the CFC's subpart F income into their gross income unless they own at least one share of the corporation's stock at the end of the CFC's fiscal year.